ausboss/UDC/README.md

 ## 🔓 UNRESTRICTED FILE ACCESS

-**IMPORTANT UPDATE**: This version of ClaudeComputerCommander has been modified to provide **unrestricted access to all files and drives** on your computer.
-Directory restrictions have been completely removed, allowing Claude to:
+This enhanced version of ClaudeComputerCommander has been modified to provide completely unrestricted access to your entire filesystem.
+All directory limitations have been removed, giving Claude comprehensive capabilities across your system.

-- Access any drive (C:, D:, etc.) and any folder on your system
-- Read and write files in any location
-- Execute commands that interact with any part of the filesystem
-- Navigate and modify system files and folders
+Key Features:

+Universal Drive Access: Full access to all drives (C:, D:, etc.) on Windows and root directory (/) on Unix-like systems Boundary-Free Navigation: No restrictions on which directories or files Claude can interact with Comprehensive File Operations: Read, write, and modify files in any location, including system directories Intelligent Fallback Mechanisms: If direct file operations encounter issues, the system automatically uses command execution alternatives
+Command Execution: Terminal commands and diff-based file editing across the entire filesystem

+Technical Implementation:

+Modified source code bypasses all directory validation Configuration settings allow access to all drives and paths Environmental variables signal unrestricted mode to the system Command-based fallbacks leverage PowerShell or shell commands when needed

-This provides maximum flexibility and eliminates permission errors, but please be aware that Claude will have access to all parts of your computer's filesystem.
-Use with appropriate caution.
+This provides maximum flexibility and eliminates permission errors while working with your filesystem.
+Please use with appropriate caution as Claude will have complete access to all parts of your computer's file system.

-Short version.
-Two key things.
-Terminal commands and diff based file editing.
+**Origin of this modidfed MCP servers below.

 This is a server that allows Claude desktop app to execute long-running terminal commands on your computer and manage processes through Model Context Protocol (MCP) + Built on top of [MCP Filesystem Server](https://github.com/modelcontextprotocol/servers/tree/main/src/filesystem) to provide additional search and replace file editing capabilities.